emmarrat/Crypto-AI-Chat/README.md

 ## AI Crypto Chat (Demo version) 🤖

-## Main features:
-- In the chat demo, user can have a dialog with an AI bot about cryptocurrencies 💬💰
+## Main feature: user can have a dialog with an AI bot about cryptocurrencies 💬💰
-- The user has a limited number of messages
-- Authorization with email and password
-- User receives pass-code for AI Crypto Chat in telegram-bot

 ## Stack:
 TypeScript, React, Axios, Redux-Toolkit, Material UI ⚙️🔧